pedval-zz/trackMyStock/README.md

 ### Test coverage
 Just type gradlew clean jacocoTestReport to run the test and test coverage.
 You will find the test coverage at app/build/jacocoHtml/index.html

+## APK
+Apk file can be found at app/app-release.apk